How to Cope With MS Joint Pain

-I do Pilates classes at home to help correct some of the bad habits I’ve gotten into since my mobility took a nose dive five years ago.
+I do Pilates classes at home to help correct some of the bad habits I have gotten into since my mobility took a nosedive five years ago.

-My teacher looked at me hobbling down the corridor and noticed my right leg turns inwards as I’m walking.
+My teacher looked at me hobbling down the corridor and noticed my right leg turns inwards as I am walking.
 I also hold my chin up at a funny angle, which is, bizarrely, linked to my foot drop.
-As a result of these habits I have pain in my knees, particularly my right one.
+As a result of these habits, I have pain in my knees, particularly my right one.